Supporting The Youth

-In 2003 Illawarra Legal Centre’s (ILC’s) CCAS service was established at Port Kembla Court House to support young people in their interaction with the criminal justice system.
+In 2003 Illawarra Legal Centre’s (ILC’s) CCAS service was established at Port Kemla Court House to support young people with their interaction with the criminal justice system.

 We have a roster of committed seconded workers acting as CCAS workers, providing support and guidance to young people, assisting them to feel comfortable in a new and sometimes overwhelming setting.
 Today the CCAS program operates every Tuesday at Port Kembla Children’s Court.

 How We Can Help

 CCAS workers are not involved in the legal proceedings of the court, so they are able to act independently and in the best interests of the young person.